andyhafphen/MClaunch/README.md

 ## Acknowledgments

-- Thanks to the minecraft community for their support and feedback.
+- Thanks to the Minecraft community for their support and feedback.
 - Special thanks to the developers of the libraries used in this project.
 ```